iden3/docs/mkdocs/docs/protocol/spec.md

 ### Merkle Tree

-A Merkle Tree (MT) or a hash tree is a cryptographically verifiable data structure where every "leaf" node of the tree contains the cryptographic hash of a data block, and every "non-leaf" node contains the cryptographic hash of its child nodes.
+A Merkle tree (MT) or a hash tree is a cryptographically verifiable data structure where every "leaf" node of the tree contains the cryptographic hash of a data block, and every "non-leaf" node contains the cryptographic hash of its child nodes.

 The MTs used in the protocol have a few particularities:
 - **Binary**: Each node can only have two children.
-- **Sparse and Deterministic**: The contained data is indexed, and each data block is placed at the leaf that corresponds to that data block's index, so insert order doesn't influence the final Merkle Tree Root.
+- **Sparse and Deterministic**: The contained data is indexed, and each data block is placed at the leaf that corresponds to that data block's index, so insert order doesn't influence the final Merkle tree Root.
 This also means that some nodes are empty.
 - **ZK-friendly**: The used hash function, [poseidon](https://www.poseidon-hash.info/), plays well with the zero-knowledge proofs (ZKP) used in different parts of the protocol.

 In order to ensure that these particularities are respected and to have a history of all the changes that occurred on different trees (without revealing the actual content stored in the leaves), **the root of each MT is indirectly stored on the blockchain**.
 The EVM-based blockchains are chosen for this purpose.

-The `Merkle Tree` specification is defined in [this document](https://github.com/iden3/iden3-docs/blob/master/source/docs/MerkleTree.pdf).
+The `Merkle tree` specification is defined in [this document](https://github.com/iden3/iden3-docs/blob/master/source/docs/MerkleTree.pdf).
 In future, the MT implementation could be changed.

 ### Zero-knowledge Proof (ZKP)